 Rear tyre features

-A rear tyre tends to feature more horizontal spanning knobs; these help to improve traction, and avoid the rear wheel from spinning in wet or muddy conditions.
-A rear tyre can also be narrower - to improve mud clearance when the tyre begins to carry a lot of debris.
+A rear tyre tends to feature more horizontal spanning knobs.
+These help improve traction stopping the rear wheel from spinning in wet or muddy conditions.
+A rear tyre can also be narrower, improving mud clearance when the tyre begins to carry a lot of debris.

 The Continental X King Protection 29er Folding MTB Tyre is a fantastic rear tyre.